Machine Learning Unveils the Power Law of Finite-Volume Energy Shifts

-{\it Symbolic regression:}~~We perform symbolic regression on the generated samples that characterize finite-volume effects.
-The PySR~\cite{Cranmer:2023pysr} model samples the space of analytic expressions defined by the sign of operators, input variables, and constant terms for minimization through genetic programming.
-The pool of operations are addition, subtraction, multiplication, division, exponential, logarithm and square, etc. The input variable is box size $L$.
-Unlike massive data used in deep learning, a few samples should be sufficient in PySR model.
-Model evolution progress employs several mechanisms, such as mutations and crossovers, to generate new expressions.
-We mutate over 50 iterations of 50 different population samples, with each population containing 35 individuals.
-There are two elements to measure the goodness of the output formula in PySR model, i.e. loss and score.
-The value of loss is used to measure how well the output formula describes the samples, which is defined as mean square error:
+{\it3.
+Symbolic Regression.}~~We perform symbolic regression on the generated samples that characterize finite-volume effects.
+The PySR model~\cite{Cranmer:2023pysr} samples the space of analytic expressions defined by the set of operators, input variables, and constant terms for minimization through genetic programming.
+The pool of operations includes addition, subtraction, multiplication, division, exponential, logarithm, square, etc. The input variable is box size $L$.
+Unlike the massive data used in deep learning, a few samples should be sufficient in the PySR model.
+The model evolution process employs several mechanisms, such as mutations and crossovers, to generate new expressions.
+The algorithm performs mutations over 50 iterations of 50 different population samples, with each population containing 35 individuals.
+There are two elements to measure the goodness of the output formula in the PySR model, i.e., loss and score.
+The value of loss is used to measure how well the output formula describes the samples, which is defined as mean square error,

-Here, $E_{\mathrm{PySR}}(L)$ is the output formula of PySR model, $E_L({L})$ is the energy at box size $L^3$ calculated from LEFT.
-Score is used to estimate the form of the formula, which rewards minimal value of loss and penalizes the more complicated formula.
-It can be defined as:
+Here, $E_{\mathrm{PySR}}(L)$ is the output formula of PySR model, $E_L({L})$ is the energy at box size $L^3$ calculated from lattice effective field theory (LEFT).
+Score is used to estimate the form of the formula, which rewards minimal loss and penalizes the more complicated formula.
+It can be defined as

-Here, $C$ is the complexity~\footnote{The upper limit of the $C$ value can be set larger to allow higher order contribution as that in analytic analysis ~\cite{Luscher:1985dn}.} (its values can be found in Ref.~\cite{supp}), which is defined as the total numbers of operations, variables, and constants used in a formula.
-PySR model will consider both score, i.e. complexity and loss, to choose the best formula.
-The other parameters used in training process can be found in Ref.~\cite{supp}.
+Here, $C$ is the complexity~\footnote{The upper limit of the $C$ value can be set larger to allow higher order contributions as that in analytic analysis ~\cite{Luscher:1985dn}.} (its values can be found in the SM), which is defined as the total number of operations, variables, and constants used in a formula.
+The PySR model will consider both score, i.e. complexity and loss, to choose the best formula.
+The other parameters used in training process can be found in the SM.